Arnold Gay: Biography

+At the start of 2024, he was promoted back as a Television Presenter on the main CNA channel to anchor the TV version of the "Asia First" programme to be partnered mainly with Julie Yoo and Elizabeth Neo, replacing Steve Lai who had moved to BBC News, thereby marking Gay's return to the television screens.

 Personal life

 Gay has two brothers and one sister.
 His father was a Station Manager for British Airways and his mother was a bank officer.

 Gay met his wife, Deborah Chia, when she was working as a DJ at Class 95FM.
 The couple have one son.